-The UNL Spatial Science Community promotes collaborative and open spatial science in research, teaching, and resources development at the University of Nebraska-Lincoln and beyond.
+The University of Nebraska-Lincoln Spatial Science Community promotes collaborative and open spatial science in research, teaching, and resources development at the university and beyond.
 We share a common interest in mapping, analyzing and understanding the spatial nature of our world using technology that allows us to visualize what otherwise would go unseen.

 With spatial technologies, data and methods, we gain new perspectives and insights into complex problems such as food security, climate change, resource allocation, geopolitical boundaries, and population migration.
 Our science allows us to work toward solutions to these problems, while also accommodating new issues that arise in our rapidly changing world.